 Most people take 6 or 7 days to complete the Machame Route, with longer options also available for better acclimatization.

-The Machame Route, often called the “Whiskey Route,” is renowned for its stunning scenery and excellent acclimatization profile.
+The Machame Route on Mount Kilimanjaro, often called the “Whiskey Route,” is renowned for its stunning scenery and excellent acclimatization profile.
 This 7-day itinerary provides a balanced approach, maximizing your chances of reaching Uhuru Peak, the summit of Mount Kilimanjaro.

 Hike through the lush rainforest, enjoying stunning views of the surrounding valleys.